-(1) Observation only.
-(2) Performance and decision-making done with preceptor present.
-Requires detailed assistance (3) Performance and decision-making done in collaboration with preceptor.
-Requires moderate assistance (4) Performance and decision-making is done with minimal assistance from preceptor.
-Requires minimal assistance (5) Performance and decision-making is done independent of preceptor.
-Requires no assistance; ALL cases are reviewed and approved by preceptor
+- (1) Observation only. - (2) Performance and decision-making done with preceptor present. - (3) Performance and decision-making done in collaboration with preceptor. - (4) Performance and decision-making is done with minimal assistance from preceptor. - (5) Performance and decision-making is done independent of preceptor. - Requires detailed assistance - Requires moderate assistance - Requires minimal assistance - Requires no assistance; ALL cases are reviewed and approved by preceptor